LyxDLiI/ProCNS/README.md

   </tbody>
 </table>
 N/A will be included in subsequent updates.
-If you need the '<i>.h5</i>' format processed datasets of the BraTS2019 and H&E, please feel free to contact us.
+If you need the processed datasets (<i>.h5</i>) of the BraTS2019 and H&E, please feel free to contact us.

 # Requirements
 Some important required packages are listed below: